veselosky/webquills/webquills/isolation/README.md

 - A Wagtail user could create and have access to one or multiple sites within the tenant
 - Only Pages for the tenant's sites would be visible in the Page Explorer
-- Only Collections belonging to the tenant would be visible im Images, Documents
+- Only Collections belonging to the tenant would be visible in Images, Documents
 - Only Snippets belonging to the tenant would be visible in Snippet views
 - Only SiteSettings for the tenant's sites would be visible in SiteSettings